AbhirajDadiyan/Pizza-Sales-Analysis/README.md

 The dataset includes one table: ‘pizza sales’ that contains details about the pizza category, pizza size, cost, ingredients, quantity sold, order day and timestamps.
 Installation and Usage
 To run this project ensure you have PostgreSQL or any other tool capable of running SQL.
 You will need to create a new database in your DB and use the code provided in SQL code to create the tables then import the data from the CSV file.
 You will also need Microsoft Excel (anything after 2016 version should be good) to create visualizations.
-The CSV and excel file can be found here *insert link to google drive for csv and excel file*
+The CSV and excel file can be found here: https://drive.google.com/file/d/1WLcusWNUHV9qKeoHzQ-uqxLPbtx39nQl/view?usp=sharing

 **Situation**